mgritter/soffit/README.md

 This project is inspired by Tracery, and seeks to provide a way to get started with graph grammars that is nearly as easy.

+## Online implementation

+You can play with Soffit live at http://soffit.combinatorium.com or https://mgritter.github.io/soffit-web

+The code for the front end is at [mgritter/soffit-web](https://github.com/mgritter/soffit-web); it uses an AWS Lambda backend to run
+Soffit, and [d3-graphviz](https://github.com/magjac/d3-graphviz) to perform client-side rendering.

 ## Getting started

 Tutorial coming soon.